Graphixa/FontGet/docs/codebase.md

 - `findSimilarFonts`: Fuzzy matching for font names
 - `PrintStatusReport`: Prints formatted status reports
 - `IsCriticalSystemFont`: Checks if a font is a protected system font (used by list and remove commands)
+- `checkFontsAlreadyInstalled`: Checks if a font is already installed in the specified scope using the same matching logic as the list command (matches by Font ID and family name)

 **Interfaces**:
 - Used by multiple command files